 eCommerce businesses are bought and sold all the time.
 I even help connect people looking to buy them with people looking to sell them.

-A solid rule of thumb is that you can expect to sell an online business for roughly a 1.2x to 1.8x earnings multiple.
+A solid rule of thumb is that you can expect to sell an online business for roughly a 1.2x to 1.8x annual profits multiple.

 If you have a site like that and someone gives you an offer of even 1.2x, your only question should be “where do I sign?”.